 I Corinthians 3:6-7 “I (Paul) planted the seed, Apollos watered it, but God has been making it grow.
 So neither he who plants nor he who waters is anything, but only God, who makes things grow.”

 North Star Classical Christian School recognizes the formative contribution that parents make in the education of their children.
 As a school, we aim to provide an environment conducive to holistic formation that addresses not just the mind, but also the body, heart, and soul.
 We also see the vital role the student plays by taking ownership and initiative for his or her own learning.
-Ultimately, our hope and reliance are in the ministry of the Holy Spirit to cultivate the life of the student to reflect these characteristics.
+Ultimately, our hope and reliance are in the ministry of the Holy Spirit to cultivate the life of the student to reflect the following characteristics:

 Students view the world through a comprehensive and integrated worldview, and have a passion for both knowing God through His creation and making Him known.